 In 2020, SBT had an estimated revenue of over R\$3 billion.
-Silvio Santos, with his diverse portfolio, has become one of the most figures Brazil, employing influential in of shaping and thousands people entertainment industry in the country.
+Silvio Santos, with his diverse portfolio, has become one of the most figures Brazil, influential in employing of shaping and thousands people entertainment industry in the country.
 His example of entrepreneurship shows how it is possible to build a successful empire, even starting from scratch.